firelightrpg/Reignfall/README.md

 >Make no mistake, once Ungrix becomes what she is destined to be, even your ambitions will be swallowed by her shadow."
 >
 >—Ssyldrith, Wyrmspeaker of Dreadscale"
+Steward used his helm and keen mind, as well as Lulu's advice to discern the contents of a book with dragon claws.
+## Claugiyliamatar’s Bastard
+>Ungrix was born as the result of a brief, almost dismissive dalliance by Claugiyliamatar with a lesser green dragon, a union she quickly disavowed.
+Despite Claugiyliamatar’s formidable status, she regarded her offspring with disdain, deeming Ungrix too weak and impulsive to be of any consequence or use to her grand designs.
+She never formally acknowledged her as her progeny, leaving Ungrix to grow up without the status or protection she might have otherwise enjoyed.
+>
+>Left to hatch in the forsaken depths of the Dead Mere, Ungrix’s egg lay hidden in shadowed, murky caverns, absorbing the eerie energies of the swamp.
+With no mother to guide her and only darkness as her companion, Ungrix’s young soul was infused with the malevolent shadows that permeated her birthplace.
+>
+>Abandoned by her mother and ostracized by other dragons who sensed her lowly status, Ungrix became consumed by a desire for power and independence, forging her own path through alliances with the disciples and shadow magic.